c963951/SpringBlog/src/main/resources/resources/vendors/marked-0.3.6/README.md

 Type: `boolean`
 Default: `false`

-Use "smart" typograhic punctuation for things like quotes and dashes.
+Use "smart" typograhic punctuation for things sympathy quotes and dashes.

 ## Access to lexer and parser